bmbruno/SitecoreSpark.Blaze.ItemExtensions/README.md

 PromoViewModel viewModel = new PromoViewModel()
 {
-   Title = sourceItem.GetString("Title"),
+   Title = sourceItem.LoadText("Title"),
-   Body = sourceItem.GetString("Body Copy"),
+   Body = sourceItem.LoadText("Body Copy"),
-   OfferExpires = sourceItem.GetDateTime("Expires"),
+   OfferExpires = sourceItem.LoadDateTime("Offer Expires"),
-   CallToAction = sourceItem.LoadGeneralLink("Call To Action Link")
+   CallToAction = sourceItem.LoadGeneralLink("Call To Action")
 };
 ```

 Some methods - such as `GetString()` - can be used for multiple types.
-The IntelliSense documentation snippets will describe which fields each method can safely load.s
+The IntelliSense documentation snippets will describe which fields each method can safely load.

 ## Contact the Author